freekatz/freekatz.github.io/content/authors/admin/_index.md

 ## **About Me** ##

-Hi, I am Jianhui Zhang (Chinese name 张建辉), currently a research assistant at the University of Science and Technology of China.
+Hi, I am Jianhui Zhang (Chinese name 张建辉), currently a first-year doctoral student at Shanghai Jiao Tong University.
 Previously, I served as a database engineer at ByteDance.
-I hold a B.S. from Chongqing University and an M.E. from Southwest University, supervised by [Prof. Zhiming Liu](https://dblp.org/pid/l/ZhimingLiu1.html).
+I hold a B.S. from Chongqing University and an M.E. from Southwest University.

 ### **Current Status** ###

-<a class="link" style="font: bold;">I am actively looking for PhD opportunities.</a>
+<a class="link" style="font: bold;">I am preparing to start a business and look forward to making more partners.</a>